 Implementation: Marketers create assets and execute campaigns.
 They may do this with or without the help of machine systems like automation software.

 Forrester also discovered that 46% of companies said that their marketing and sales teams are leading the investment in AI technology – the highest of any department.
 It’s safe to say that the AI genie has been let out of the bottle and marketers need to be ready to embrace it.

 There are some parts to marketing that fundamentally never change.
-Take for example, the seven P’s of marketing – product, price, promotion, place, packaging, positioning and people.
-With online marketing these seven P’s still exist.
+Take, for example, the seven P’s of marketing – product, price, promotion, place, packaging, positioning, and people.
+With online marketing, these seven P’s still exist.
 However, one is consistently forgotten and has been since the first analytics programs were integrated into websites – place (where).

 This P, as it relates to the online world, is largely ignored by today’s digital marketers.
 Where a website exists in relation to other websites is important.
-The infrastructure of connections via links from these websites massively contribute to the visibility and viability of a website, and ultimately, the business itself in many cases.
+The infrastructure of connections via links from these websites massively contributes to the visibility and viability of a website, and ultimately, the business itself in many cases.

 Our analytics that we rely on to report on the health of our websites and the impact of our campaigns only provides information for websites that link to us one degree away.
 And in most cases, attribution is only provided for the last touch.
 This means that marketers have no clue what succession of websites ultimately drove the visitor to the site, that in turn, drove them to the marketer’s website.
 This is how our analytics reports information:

 Now let’s bring this back around to one of the seven P’s – Place.
 This is the equivalent of an offline brick and mortar only being aware of the businesses and places directly next door and across the street.
 In reality, the business could be in a bustling downtown area filled with dozens of shops, restaurants, parks, a courthouse and condominiums.
 It’s likely this business’s customers stop by some of these other places before visiting it.